AndroidModLoader/JPatch/README.md

  - MTA: Thrown projectiles throw more accurately

  **Since v1.1**
- - Fixed emergency vehicles (probably?)
+ - Fixed emergency vehicles
  - Moved save pickup in Madd Dogg's Mansion
  - Moved a bribe to the broken bridge from SF building
  - Moved a rifle pickup outside of the SF Stadium wall
  - Fixed cutscene FOV (disabled by default, incomplete)
  - Fixed sky multitude (a glitch on high speeds)
- - Fixed vehicles backlight light state (not sure what it does)
+ - Fixed vehicles backlight light state (should do vehicle tail light effect when ANY of the lights are broken)
  - Sand/Dust particles from bullets are limited because they are creating a lot of lag
  - Fixed primary color resetting to the white after doing paintjob
  - Fixed red marker cannot be placed on the right side of the screen